-Central venous catheter - flushingCentral venous access device - care; CVAD - care
+Central venous catheter - flushingCentral venous access device - flushing; CVAD - flushing

-These catheters are used when people need medical treatment over a long period of time.
+Central venous catheters are used when people need medical treatment over a long period.

 - You may need antibiotics or other medicines for weeks to months.